|Business areas||Operation and post-operation and decommissioning of RWE’s nuclear facilities.|

 Nuclear energy – from power generation to decommissioning power plants

-As of early 2018, RWE Nuclear GmbH encompasses all nuclear energy activities of the RWE Group since early 2018.
-With more than 1,300 employees, the company is concerned with the operation and post-operation, as well as the management, of nuclear power stations.
-Furthermore, RWE Nuclear GmbH also secures the shutdown and legally prescribed decommissioning process of nuclear power plants, as well as the proper packaging of radioactive waste.
-Including its holdings in the Gundremmingen and Emsland nuclear power plants, the company employs around 1,350 people and has a power generation capacity of around 2,600 megawatts.
+RWE Nuclear GmbH has encompassed all nuclear energy activities of the RWE Group since early 2018.
+With more than 1,300 employees, the company is concerned with the operation and operational management of nuclear power plants, as well as directing investments.
+RWE Nuclear GmbH also secures the post-operation, shutdown and legally prescribed decommissioning process of nuclear power plants, in addition to the proper packing of radioactive waste.
+Two power plant units in Lingen and Gundremmingen currently provide a capacity of around 2,600 megawatts.
 The Essen-based company is a wholly owned subsidiary of RWE AG and its operations are managed by RWE Power AG.